sodadata/docs/soda-agent/deploy-aws.md

 ## Prerequisites

 * (Optional) You have familiarized yourself with [basic Soda, Kubernetes, and Helm concepts]({% link soda-agent/basics.md %}).
-* You have an AWS account and the necessary permissions to enable you to create an EKS cluster in your region.
+* You have an AWS account and the necessary permissions to enable you to create or gain access to an existing EKS cluster in your region.
-* You have installed <a href="https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html" target="_blank">aws-cli</a>.
-This is the command-line tool you need to access your AWS account from the command-line.
-Run `aws --version` to check the version of an existing install.
-* You have installed <a href="https://eksctl.io/introduction/#installation" target="_blank">eksctl</a>.
-This is the command-line tool for Amazon EKS that you use to create and manage Kubernetes clusters on EKS.
-Run `eksctl version` to check the version of an existing install.
 * You have installed v1.22 or v1.23 of <a href="https://kubernetes.io/docs/tasks/tools/#kubectl" target="_blank">kubectl</a>.
 This is the command-line tool you use to run commands against Kubernetes clusters.
 If you have installed Docker Desktop, kubectl is included out-of-the-box.
 Run `kubectl version --output=yaml` to check the version of an existing install.
 * You have installed <a href="https://helm.sh/docs/intro/install/" target="_blank">Helm</a>.
-This is the package manager for Kubernetes which you will use to deploy the Soda Agent Helm chart.
+This is the package manager for Kubernetes which you use to deploy the Soda Agent Helm chart.
 Run `helm version` to check the version of an existing install.

 ## Create a Soda Cloud account and API keys